Rothko Chapel | Abstract art equals universal spirituality

 Some comments from the Rothko Chapel visitor’s book

-Mark Rothko is known by many for having held an impressive auction record in 2012.
+Mark Rothko is known for setting an impressive auction record in 2012.
 His Orange, Red and Yellow went for 86.9m dollars at Christie’s, becoming the most expensive piece of contemporary art sold at public auction until that time.

 Stendhal Syndrome: transient psychosomatic disorder, supposedly brought about by exposure to a large amount of art or natural beauty in a short space of time, characterized by racing pulse, dizziness and fainting (…)